shekhardtu/simpplr/README.md

-# SCSS jQuery Boilerplate

-**Start your interview assignment/prototype in seconds**

-Readymade boilerplate `npm package` to start interview assignment with configured SCSS, Babel loaders and jQuery library.

-Scaffolding to start your project in few seconds.

 ## Features

 **ES6/ESNext** - Write your javascript with latest ECMA version, Babel will transpile in ES5 for backwards compatibility <br>